Metabolism IQ

 • My Account

-How Iron Overload Fuels Metabolic Disease
+How Iron Dysregulation Fuels Metabolic Disease

 Iron is essential for life.
 It plays a central role in oxygen transport (via hemoglobin), energy production (in the mitochondria), DNA synthesis, and immune defense.
 Without adequate iron, cells cannot produce energy efficiently or maintain healthy function—leading to fatigue, weakness, and impaired immunity.